billvaglienti/ProtoGen/README.md

 - `lookup` : is used to specify that this enumeration allows lookup of label text based on enum values.
 If enabled, the label for a particular enum value can be returned as a string.

 - `lookupTitle` : is used to specify that this enumeration allows lookup of enum title based on enum values.
 If enabled, the title for a particular enum value can be returned as a string.
-If the enumertaion does not have a title the label text is returned.
+If the enumertaion does not have a title the comment text is returned.
+If there is no comment text the name text is returned.

 ### Enum : Value subtag attributes: